-\ Represents beneficial ownership of less than one percent

-- + Represents the voting power with respect to all shares of our Multiple Voting Shares and Subordinate Voting Shares, voting as a single class.
-Each Multiple Voting Share will be entitled to 10 votes per share and each Subordinate Voting Share will be entitled to one vote per share.
-The holders of Multiple Voting Shares and Subordinate Voting Shares will vote together on all matters (including the election of directors) submitted to a vote of stockholders, except under limited circumstances described in the section titled "Description of Share Capital-Shares-Voting Rights." - described in the section titled "Description of Share Capital-Shares-Voting Rights."

-(1) Represents 1,125,000 shares underlying options to purchase Subordinate Voting Shares that are exercisable within 60 days of June 30, 2018.
+- \ Represents beneficial ownership of less than one percent - + Represents the voting power with respect to all shares of our Class 1 common stock and Class 2 common stock, voting as a single class.
+Each share of Class 1 common stock will be entitled to 10 votes per share and each share of Class 2 common stock will be entitled to one vote per share.
+The holders of Class 1 common stock and Class 2 common stock will vote together on all matters (including the election of directors) submitted to a vote of stockholders, except under limited circumstances described in the section titled "Description of Capital Stock-Common Stock-Voting Rights." - (1) Represents 1,125,000 shares underlying options to purchase shares of Class 2 common stock that are exercisable within 60 days of June 30, 2018.
 Mr. Kennedy, an executive officer and member of our board, is the Executive Chairman and member of the board of directors of Privateer Holdings.
-The address for Privateer Holdings is 2701 Eastlake Avenue E., 3rd Floor, Seattle, WA 98102. - Represents 296,741 shares held by Murphy Ofutt Tilray, LLC.
+The address for Privateer Holdings is 2701 Eastlake Avenue E., 3rd Floor, Seattle, WA 98102. - (2) Represents 296,741 shares held by Murphy Ofutt Tilray, LLC.
 Mr. Auerbach is the general partner of Murphy Ofutt Tilray, LLC and has voting and dispositive power over the shares.
-The address for Murphy Ofutt Tilray, LLC is 135 Grand Street, 2nd Floor, New York, New York 10013. - (3) Represents (a) 296,741 Subordinate Voting Shares and (b) 1,125,000 shares underlying options to purchase Subordinate Voting Shares that are exercisable within 60 days of June 30, 2018. - (4) Represents (a) 296,741 Subordinate Voting Shares and (b) 1,425,000 shares underlying options to purchase Subordinate Voting Shares that are exercisable within 60 days of June 30, 2018 (including 300,000 shares that will immediately vest upon the closing of this offering).
+The address for Murphy Ofutt Tilray, LLC is 135 Grand Street, 2nd Floor, New York, New York 10013. - (3) Represents (a) 296,741 shares of Class 2 common stock and (b) 1,125,000 shares underlying options to purchase shares of Class 2 common stock that are exercisable within 60 days of June 30, 2018. - (4) Represents (a) 296,741 shares of Class 2 common stock and (b) 1,425,000 shares underlying options to purchase shares of Class 2 common stock that are exercisable within 60 days of June 30, 2018 (including 300,000 shares that will vest immediately upon the closing of this offering).

-DESCRIPTION OF SHARE CAPITAL
+DESCRIPTION OF CAPITAL STOCK